HackYourFuture/JavaScript3/Week2/MAKEME.md

 - Replace all asynchronous callbacks (e.g. as used with XMLHttpRequest) by ES6 promises.
 - Beautify your app's styling.

+Bonus assignments:

+- Make your app responsive
+- Make your app ARIA-compliant

 Note:

 1. Please remove all redundant, commented-out code and console.log's from your files before pushing your homework as finished.
 There is no need for your mentors to review this stuff.